Skip to main content

 Documenting Specialized Assessments

-Recording APGAR Score
+APGAR Score

 Calculate APGAR score for newborn patient using component-based scoring.

-1. In the Other sidebar, click the APGAR calculator icon.
+1. Click the APGAR calculator icon.

-2. Select Criteria according to your findings:
+2. Select criteria according to your findings:

-1. Strength and regularity of heart rate (0-2 points).
+• Strength and regularity of heart rate (0-2 points).

-2. Lung maturity (0-2 points).
+• Lung maturity (0-2 points).

-3. Muscle tone and movement (0-2 points).
+• Muscle tone and movement (0-2 points).

-4. Skin color/oxygenation (0-2 points).
+• Skin color/oxygenation (0-2 points).

-5. Reflex responses to irritable stimuli (0-2 points).
+• Reflex responses to irritable stimuli (0-2 points).

-3. Review the Total Score, and then click Update.
+3. Review Total Score, then click Update.

 image-20251106-094325.png